checklib/checklib/README.md

 Once you have access to them, how you use them depends on what git hosting service you're using.

+> **Note:**  The following instructions are meant to give you an idea of how things might work.
+This implementation will likely change.

 ### GitHub

 - [ ] First you'll need to set your repository up with a directory to hold issue templates.